PRANC: Pseudo RAndom Networks for Compacting deep models

-{\bf Effect of varying $k$:} We perform an ablation study to understand the effect of the number of basis models, $k$.
-We change $k$ from 1,000 to 30,000 for CIFAR-10 (using AlexNet and LeNet), CIFAR-100 (using AlexNet and 3-128-ConvNet), and tinyImageNet (using 4-128-ConvNet) and plot the accuracy in Figure \ref{num_of_alpha}.
-As expected the accuracy increases as we increase the number of basis functions.
-In this experiment, we keep the total number of epochs and $m$ constant, so as we increase the number of basis models, each $\alpha$ is updated fewer number of times.
-Hence, these results are not entirely fair: the model with more basis models can improve if we increase the number of updates.
+{\bf Effect of varying $k$ vs. architecture:} We perform an ablation study to understand the effect of the number of basis models, $k$ vs. the architecture of the model.
+One can argue that sometimes it is better to design a better architecture rather than increasing the number of $\alpha$s.
+Here, we change $k$ from 1,000 to 20,000 for LeNet, AlexNet, ResNet-20, and ResNe-56 on CIFAR-10 and plot the accuracy in Figure \ref{num_of_alpha}.
+All experiments have been done in the same setup with 400 epochs with Adam optimizer.
+As expected, the accuracy increases as we increase the number of basis functions.
+However, as we can see, the architecture has more effect on the accuracy compared to $k$.